mattbierner/khepri/index.md

 // These are only visible in the package. var NIL := null;

-// Using Khepri's lambda syntax var flip := \f -> \x y -> f(y, x);
+// Using Khepri's lambda syntax.
+// Lambda functions can be inlined by the compiler. var flip := \f -> \x y -> f(y, x);

 var constant := \x -> \ -> x;